CleverXHQ/miniproject/README.md

 ![image](https://user-images.githubusercontent.com/5981804/103127047-53de4580-46b6-11eb-87af-ad11bb88268d.png)

-# You will be judged on:
+# For this POC, you will be judged on:
 * Git skills.
 (We will go through your commits)
 * Ability to convert the mockup/screenshots to a pixel perfect React code.
 (CSS skills)
 * Ability to write clean, readable and well structured code.
 (While structuring your code, think about how you'd structure it in a large React app)